Debug and trace APIs allow Web3 developers to monitor, trace, and debug the activities that occur within blockchain networks.

 For a full list of the Geth debug API methods, see the Debug namespace section of the Geth documentation.

-You can deploy a dedicated Avalanche node starting from the Business plan.
+You can deploy a dedicated Avalanche node starting from a paid plan.

 and arbtrace_*